Joefferz/Prog2-Project/README.md

 ## REQUIREMENTS

-1. Install Java 8+
+1. Install Java 21.0.9
+2. Install JavaFX 21.0.9
-2. Add the Gson (2.10.1 or higher) library to your project
+3. Add the Gson (2.10.1 or higher) library to your project

 ---